TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Password/Index.rst

    :php:`eval=password` and :php:`eval=saltedPassword` option of
    TCA type :php:`input`.

-The TCA type :php:`password` should be used to input values representing passwords.
+The TCA type :php:`password` should be used for input values that represent passwords.

 Examples